nkleck/CyberStakes2020/Reverse_Engineering/100_Whats_the_Difference/README.md

 local_54[local_10] = *(ushort *)(&DAT_0060d120 + local_10 * 2) ^ u_6ddf63053B391EB898A2EeFBADb0De3d_0060d180[local_10];
 ```

 This line executes every iteration of the while loop.
 It's filling the `local_54` variable with each iteration.
-With each iteration it is grabbing the character at `&DAT_0060d120 + local_10 * 2` and XOR'ing it with a character at the position in the unicode string.
+During the iteration it is grabbing the character at `&DAT_0060d120 + local_10 * 2` and XOR'ing it with a character at the position in the unicode string.

 #### Analyze the Data References